BenjaKemp/technical-challenge/README.md

 This is the technical challenge for candidates applying for an engineering role at Assetz Capital.

-Feel free to use any libraries/packages that you wish and remember the goal of this challenge is to assess your technical ability, and we would expect to see automated tests verifying the accuracy of your solution.
+Feel free to use any libraries/packages that you wish and remember the goal of this challenge is to assess your technical ability, and you should write it as if this could potentially be used in a production environment.

 ## Task

-Each morning at The Peer-to-Peer Investments Company, a batch job puts all the investors’ holdings for the previous day into a single log file of:
+Write an application in TypeScript that:
+* Processes the investor holdings (`holdings.json`) and investment account rates (`rates.json`) data
+* Applies a promotion, whereby each investor’s highest balance account has an additional 1% interest per annum applied to the annualised rate.
+* Then print/output the total portfolio value for each investor after daily interest (and the promotion) has been paid.
+* [BONUS] - Add an alternative promotion of your choosing

+### Additional Information

+The investor holdings are located in `/data/holdings.json` with the format:
 ```
 {
     "investorId": string,